volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "https_management disable_https_management" must be set disable_https_management = true
+  // One of the arguments from this list "disable_https_management https_management" must be set disable_https_management = true

   // One of the arguments from this list "f5_big_ip_aws_service palo_alto_fw_service" must be set